-- Set the adjustment screws (1 and 2) on the drive disc so that the ends of the adjustment screws are even with the outer edges of their lock nuts. - 3.
-If the dome nut for the screw for the chain segment or the microswitch has been removed, make sure that the microswitch is not screwed into place so that it is damaged when the unit is lifted.
-It can be loosened if needed, and the engine started with bypassed safety circuitry for the next step.
+- PF18, PF 21 Set the adjustment screws

+(1) and on PF 21 also (2) on the drive disk so that the ends of the adjustment screws are even with the outer edges of their locking nuts. - 3.
+PF18, PF 21 If the dome nut for the screw for the chain segment or the microswitch has been removed, make sure that the microswitch is not screwed into place so that it is damaged when the unit is lifted.
+It can be loosened if needed, and the engine started with bypassed safety circuitry for the next step. - 4.
+PF 21 Lift the unit fully with the hydraulic lifting lever.